 Blockchain Metaverse Decentraland is gearing up for its first online land auction.
 Tech Trends takes a look at what this means for Social VR.

 VR’s greatest allure is its potential to create entire new worlds we can collectively be immersed in.
 This is why there has been such interest in emerging social VR platforms like Sansar, High Fidelity and AltspaceVR, but some believe that no platform owned by a single company or entity can truly fulfill that promise.
-This is because we arguably need diversity and conflict to build truly convincing virtual worlds, and no environment owned and controlled by a single entity can achieve that, no matter how “hands off” their approach and intentions might be.VR’s allure is the creation of entire new worlds we can collectively be immersed in Click To Tweet
+This is because we arguably need diversity and conflict to build truly convincing virtual worlds, and no environment owned and controlled by a single entity can achieve that, no matter how “hands off” their approach and intentions might be.VR’s allure is creating entire worlds we can collectively be immersed in Click To Tweet

 In order to realize the true potential of VR, that power needs to be put directly in the hands of users, says Ariel Meilich, CEO and Founder of Decentraland, a blockchain-based Metaverse proposing to do just that.